kimpham54/vuejs-tutorial-elagconf2022/TUTORIAL.md

 - show leaflet library https://leafletjs.com/ we know leaflet already
 - search "vue3 leaflet" in google see a component exists in npm js https://www.npmjs.com/package/@vue-leaflet/vue-leaflet, list of various subcomponents that can be used, summarize page
 - start to add it into our application

+## BUILDING THE MAP WITH LEAFLET - KIM

 MAP TIME using https://github.com/vue-leaflet/vue-leaflet